My Main Page with Links to My Other

 Several types of proportional representation exist.
 In a party

-may choose their preferences for candidates.
+choose their preferences for candidates.
 Thus, 32 percent

-of the vote earns a party 32 percent of the seats with the seats
+of the vote earns a party 32 percent of the seats, with the seats

-Less common is the single transferable vote system.
-In the
+Less common are single transferable vote systems.

-Amy explains the formula.
-I will not.
+Amy explains a formula.

 Gerrymandering is often bipartisan.
 Democrats and Republicans

-Amy is overconfident of proportional representation's impact
+Amy is, perhaps, overconfident in proportional representation's impact

 the voting system.
 If voters vote against candidates merely

-Other flaws of this work:
+Some flaws within this work:

 compares Italy with the United States by placing Italian

-parties on a spectrum.
+parties on a spectrum.)
 One of the best benefits of a

 proportional system is parties and candidates who